-Boys in this phase of their education are directing their minds seriously towards tertiary studies and integrating leadership roles with busy schedules, including sporting, academic and extra-curricular responsibilities.
+Boys in the Upper School (High School Grade 11-12) phase of their education are directing their minds seriously towards tertiary studies and integrating leadership roles with busy schedules, including sporting, academic and extra-curricular responsibilities.
 The cognitive demands of the curriculum coincide with the emergence of reasoning capabilities, and there is a healthy expectation to apply critical thinking skills.
 The aim of the final two years at the College is to direct a growing independent ethic as our boys prepare to take their places successfully in a global village.
-The focus of the Upper School is responsibility - to the College, parents and ultimately to building a stronger South African society and economy.
+The focus of the Upper School (High School Grade 11-12) is responsibility - to the College, parents and ultimately to building a stronger South African society and economy.
 Grade 11 and 12 boys are expected to act as role models and mentors to those in junior grades and to set a positive example at all times.

 In line with the Cambridge curriculum we aim to develop boys who are "confident in working with information and ideas - their own and those of others; who are responsible for themselves, responsive to and respectful of others; who are innovative and equipped for new and future challenges and who are engaged intellectually and socially, ready to make a difference."